oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Refresh Tokens

-When using refresh tokens, as described in {{Section 4.14 of -oauth-security-topics}}, the BFF obtains the refresh token (step F) and associates it with the user's session.
+When using refresh tokens, as described in {{Section 4.14 of RFC9700}}, the BFF obtains the refresh token (step F) and associates it with the user's session.

 If the BFF notices that the user's access token has expired and the BFF has a refresh token, it can use the refresh token to obtain a fresh access token.
 Since the BFF OAuth client is a confidential client, it will use client authentication on the refresh token request.
 Typically, the BFF performs these steps inline when handling an API call from the frontend.
 In that case, these steps, which are not explicitly shown on the diagram, would occur between steps J and K. BFFs that keep all token information available on the server side can also request fresh access tokens when they observe a token expiration event to increase the performance of API requests.